-Friday the 13th comes round at least once a year, and with 2015 boasting three of the unlucky days, the year ahead is a miserable prospect for any friggatriskaidekaphobes – people with an irrational fear of the fateful date.
+Friday the 13th comes round at least once a year and is a miserable prospect for any friggatriskaidekaphobes – people with an irrational fear of the fateful date.

 But Dr Matthew Smith, a psychologist and ‘luck doctor’ from Buckinghamshire New University, wants people to forget any thoughts that it’s the day which brings bad luck – the misfortune, he says, is all in your own head.